aspose-total/Aspose.Total-Products/total/en/java/conversion/powerpoint-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to XLT via Java or Online App" h2="On Premise Java API to export POWERPOINT to XLT without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily create, manipulate, and convert various file formats.
+It includes components for working with Microsoft Office documents, PDFs, images, and more.
+With Aspose.Total for Java, you can easily convert a POWERPOINT file to XLT in two simple steps.

+The first step is to export the POWERPOINT file to HTML using Aspose.Slides for Java.
+This component allows you to quickly and easily convert POWERPOINT presentations to HTML.
+It supports a wide range of features, including text formatting, images, animations, and more.
+It also supports a variety of output formats, including HTML, PDF, and XPS.

+The second step is to convert the HTML file to XLT using Aspose.Cells for Java.
+This component enables you to quickly and easily convert HTML files to XLT.
+It supports a wide range of features, including text formatting, images, charts, and more.
+It also supports a variety of output formats, including XLT, XLSX, and PDF.

-You can convert POWERPOINT file to XLT via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POWERPOINT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLT.
+By using Aspose.Total for Java, you can easily convert a POWERPOINT file to XLT in two simple steps.
+First, you can export the POWERPOINT file to HTML using Aspose.Slides for Java.
+Then, you can convert the HTML file to XLT using Aspose.Cells for Java.
+This makes it easy to quickly and easily convert POWERPOINT presentations to XLT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}